What is knee pain and why does it occur?

 - Green tea (polyphenols)

-At the same time, inflammatory foods should be reduced: Industrially processed products, trans fats, excessive sugar and refined carbohydrates can increase inflammation and thus worsen knee pain.
+At the same time, pro-inflammatory foods should be reduced: Industrially processed products, trans fats, excessive sugar, and refined carbohydrates can exacerbate inflammation and thus worsen knee pain.

-Exercise is often the most effective natural remedy for knee pain—when used in the right dosage and in the right way.
-As someone who has researched the connection between exercise and natural pain relief for years, I can confirm: The right exercise heals, the wrong one harms.
+Movement is often the most effective natural remedy for knee pain – if it is correctly dosed and specifically applied.
+As someone who has researched the connection between movement and natural pain relief for years, I can confirm: the right movement heals, the wrong one harms.

-The basic principle of knee rehabilitation: mobility before stability, stability before strength.
-Always start with gentle movements to increase joint mobility before strengthening the surrounding muscles.
+Basic principle of knee rehabilitation: Mobility before stability, stability before strength.
+Always start with gentle movements for joint mobility before strengthening the surrounding muscles.

-Stiff joints often trigger a vicious cycle: Less movement leads to more stiffness, which in turn leads to more pain.
+Stiff joints are often the beginning of a vicious circle: less movement leads to more stiffness, which in turn leads to more pain.
 These gentle exercises break this cycle:

-- Seated pendulum movements: Let the affected leg hang loosely and swing it gently back and forth for 2-3 minutes, several times a day.
+- Pendulum movements while sitting: Let the affected leg hang loosely and swing it gently back and forth.
+2-3 minutes, several times a day.

-- Lying knee flexion: Gently pull the knee towards your chest, hold for 10 seconds, 10 repetitions.
+- Knee flexion while lying down: Gently pull the knee towards the chest, hold for 10 seconds, 10 repetitions.

-- Heel Push: Lying on your back, slowly pull your heel toward your buttocks without forcing your knee.
+- Heel slides: Lying on your back, slowly pull the heel towards the buttocks, without forcing the knee.
 15 repetitions.

-- Knee circles while sitting: With the knee bent, make small circular movements of the lower leg.
-Repeat 10 times in each direction.
+- Knee circles while sitting: With the knee bent, make small circular movements with the lower leg.
+10x in both directions.

-Strong muscles significantly reduce the strain on the knee joint.
-Studies show that just 20% more muscle strength can reduce the strain on the joint by up to 30%:
+Strong muscles significantly relieve the knee joint.
+Studies show that just 20% more muscle strength can reduce the load on the joint by up to 30%:

 The most important muscle groups for the knee: